akomakom/dtgraph/README.md

 Dtgraph
 -----

+# TBD:
+* migrations for all tables
+* admin tool

 # Requirements
-1. PHP
+1. PHP + Web Server
 1. Composer

 # Installation

+### Web

-NOTE: if you are on shared hosting and can't open a shell, you run composer locally and upload the result.
+NOTE: if you are on shared hosting and can't open a shell, you can run composer locally and upload the result.

 These instructions are a concise summary of the general Laravel framework installation:

 1. Unzip to a directory under your web root
 1. Run "composer install" in the directory to get all dependencies.
    * Any errors about missing PHP extensions will need to be resolved before continuing.
 Try to install these extensions via your normal package manager.
-1. Alias to your web server using the method of your choosing (ie for Apache: "Alias /dtgraph /dir/of/dtgraph/public", and you may need a <Directory> section to relax your permissions, depending on your overall configuration)
+1. Make your web server aware of this app, if needed using the method of your choosing (ie for Apache: "Alias /dtgraph /dir/of/dtgraph/public", and you may need a <Directory> section to relax your permissions, depending on your overall configuration)
 1. File Permissions:
    * Writable: storage/ subdirectory ("chmod -R a+w storage" or chown to your web server user)

-1. DB setup is TBD
+### Backend

+1. DB initialization uses artisan: php artisan migrate:install (see Configuration first)
+   TBD: Write migration for main tables too.

+1. Putting temperature data into your Database:
+   * A wrapper is provided for logging temperatures from digitemp, used like this:
+   **php artisan dtgraph:logdigitemp** (see config/dtgraph.php for command that is run).
+   It is your responsibility to get digitemp working before you get to this step.
+   * A generic command to log arbitrary data:
+        **php artisan dtgraph:logtemp** (try 'php artisan help dtgraph:logtemp' for options)

 # Configuration

+* Database configuration should go into **.env** in the root directory (no need to change config/database.php).
+Use **.env.example** as a reference

+# URL changes
+ This may be important to you if you've built tools or monitoring around old urls:
+* showlatest.php -> api/latest?format=txt
-*
+* showlatest.php?sensor=X -> api/latest/X?format=txt